Vaiden and the War

 6, 1865.]

-company of artillery, with six guns, was sent from the command of General
+described as a new company of artillery, with six guns, was sent from the

-Lovell, headquarters New Orleans,
+command of General Lovell, headquarters New Orleans, to reinforce

-to reinforce the army in Tennessee.
+the army in Tennessee.

 Assigned to Chalmers' Brigade in organization of March 9, 1862.